How to Apply

 Supplemental Materials Optional for All Applicants

-NOTE: All optional supplemental material combined with the personal statement should NOT exceed four pages.
-Supplemental addenda should follow your personal statement and appropriately labeled within the personal statement document you plan to upload with your application.
-Supplemental materials submitted after the four page limit may not be added.
+NOTE: All optional supplemental material (see below) combined with the personal statement should NOT exceed four pages.
+Supplemental addenda should follow your personal statement and be appropriately labeled within the personal statement document you plan to upload with your application.
+Supplemental materials submitted after the four-page limit has been reached may not be added.

-- Diversity Statement (double-spaced, 12-point font, 1-2 pages) describing background or an experience that enables an applicant to bring a unique perspective to the study of law or contribute to serving diverse populations
+- Diversity Statement describing background or an experience that enables an applicant to bring a unique perspective to the study of law or contribute to serving diverse populations

-- Addenda (double-spaced, 12-point font, 1 page) providing additional context and describing special circumstances necessary to evaluate the application fairly
+- Addenda (for example, LSAT, GRE, GPA, leave of absence from school, etc.) providing additional context and describing special circumstances necessary to evaluate the application fairly

 Additional Requirements for International Students

 Applicants who have completed the bachelor's degree outside the US (including its territories) or Canada must submit transcripts to the LSAC Credential Assembly Service (CAS).
 A Foreign Credential Evaluation will be completed and submitted to the law school as part of the CAS report.
 A Test of English as a Foreign Language (TOEFL) and it is required of all applicants educated outside the US and for whom English was not the primary language of instruction for their degree program (undergraduate or graduate degree program), regardless of whether the institution is located outside the U.S. Contact the Educational Testing Service (ETS) to request that your TOEFL score be sent to LSAC.
-LSAC's TOEFL code for CAS is 0058.
+LSAC's TOEFL code for CAS is 8395.
 Your score will be included with the Foreign Credential Evaluation document that will be included in your law school report.
 Minimum requirements for the TOEFL score are 600 on the paper version of the exam, 250 on the computerized version, and 100 on the Internet Based Test.
 At this time, we do not accept IELTS in lieu of TOEFL.

 Applicants who reapply for admission must comply with all of the above procedures.
-The LSAT does not need to be repeated (provided it is from a LSAT taken within the past five years), but a current 2014-2015 CAS report must be provided in addition to the application.
+The LSAT or GRE does not need to be repeated (provided it is from a LSAT or GRE taken within the past five years), but a current CAS report must be provided in addition to the application.
 Although not required, we encourage reapplicants to submit an updated résumé and personal statement.